docker/docs/datacenter/ucp/2.2/guides/user/secrets/index.md

 environment variable, we're going to create a secret to store the password.
 When we deploy those services, we attach the secret to them, which creates a file with the password inside the container running the service.
-Our services will be able to use that file, but no one else will be able to see the plain text password.
+Our running services can use that file, but other services or containers, or processes external to Docker, can't see the plain text password.

 To make things simpler, we're not going to configure the database service to persist data.
 When the service stops, the data is lost.